Dockum Drug Store sit-in: Event

 By the second week, the students felt as though they were going to be successful as they sat at the lunch counters for long periods of times without service, which had to mean the store was losing money.
 Sometimes, when students did not fill the stools, a white person would walk in, look at the students and stare at the empty stool.
 They would realize what the students were doing and back away, which meant that they were participating in the boycott.
 At this point, locals heard that of the sit-in at Dockum and the store was starting to fill with curious people as well as shoppers.
 Walters recalls being interviewed by radio and newspaper reporters, but they never came back to follow up.

 Along with shoppers, hostile people came to the store to taunt and threaten the students.
 Walters recalls a group of 15 to 20 tough white men gathered at the store, at which point he became worried for the students and in particular the two young women sitting at the counter.
 After one of the students called the police, they arrived 15 minutes later and scanned the store only to say that there were no disturbances being made.
 The manager also begged the police to take action as he feared his store would be destroyed, but the police shared that they wanted to keep their hands off this event.

-Despite the constant hostility and taunting the students received, they continued to come in day and sit at the lunch counter.
+Despite the constant hostility and taunting the students received, they continued to come in day after day and sit at the lunch counter.
 It started to become a popular movement among the youth, gaining support from students at Wichita University.

 For three weeks, well dressed students, in age from fifteen to twenty-two years old, sat politely and quietly all day at the counters, enduring taunts and threats from white customers.
 The local daily newspapers, the Eagle and the Beacon, did not publish anything about it to avoid giving the sit-in any publicity.
 The local black-owned newspapers, the Enlightener and the Mid-West News PRess reported on the sit-in.
 The local chapter of the NAACP gave moral support and guidance, however, they did not participate in the student-led effort as they did not sanction sit-ins at the time.